G-DalRi/BMI-Calculator/README.md

 # BMI-Calculator
-A BMI Calculator made in Python
+This is a BMI Calculator that I made in Python, it's simple, just to start posting in here :)